 Falling asleep at the wheel has become a significant problem for truck drivers.
 A study conducted by the University of Pennsylvania found that 28% of commercial truck drivers suffer from mild to severe sleep apnea, putting themselves and others at risk.

-If you or a loved one is a victim of a truck accident caused by the fatigue of a driver, The Stephens Law Firm is here to help and is known for being one of the most respectful and one of the best car accident lawyers in Houston Texas
+If you or a loved one is a victim of a truck accident caused by the fatigue of a driver, The Stephens Law Firm is here to help and is known for being one of the most respectful and one of the best car accident lawyers in West Houston

-Fatigued Truck Drivers in Houston, TX
+Fatigued Truck Drivers in West Houston, TX

 The Federal Motor Carrier Safety Administration (FMCSA) reported that 13% of commercial motor vehicle (CMV) drivers were fatigued at the time of their crash.
 Why is it then that companies continue to allow drivers extra hours on the road?